technarts/use-api/README.md

   payload?: any,
 }

-// Return type of the call method of ApiCounsel.
+// Effective return type of the call method of ApiCounsel: export type CallResult<T> = {
-// Returned values are [RESP, error, fault] respectively. export type CallResult<T> = [T | null, any, any]
+  resp: T | null,
+  error: any,
+  fault: any,
+}

 // The return type of useApi:
 type ApiCounsel<T> = {